 But throughout my years in school, the Lord slowly began to move on my heart in deeper ways.
 I began to gather with some friends to study the Bible and to pray together.
 It was only a short time after beginning my job in corporate America that I began wondering if I was really supposed to sit in a cubicle for 8 hours a day for the next 40 years.
 So I prayed earnestly for God’s direction and for His will to be done in my life.

 Two years later, the Lord opened the door for me to attend the “One Thing Internship”, a six-month internship program at the International House of Prayer in Kansas City.
 The internship is focused around the 24/7 prayer room where worship and prayer has ascended before God non-stop since September 1999.
 Leaving a secure, high paying job and moving halfway across the country seemed like a big step and a foolish decision in the eyes of the world.
 But in December 2003, I left my job and moved to Kansas City.

 I knew the Lord was aligning my steps during that season of my life.
 The Lord was calling me into full-time ministry, missions, and teaching.
-My ministry is to the Lord through prayer and to others through the bold proclamation of the glory of Jesus.

 My life vision

 I was created to love Jesus with my whole heart, soul, mind, and strength.
 Everything in my life must lead to that one goal and purpose.
 Whether I am a full-time missionary or a full-time janitor, this high vision will never change and can never be affected by my social class, job, income, number of friends, or life circumstances.